Vladimir Solovyov (TV presenter): Career

-In the early 1990s, Solovyov taught economics at the University of Alabama in Huntsville.
+In the early 1990s, Solovyov taught economics at the University of Alabama in Huntsville, worked as a business consultant in the USA and was a vice president of the company that produced disco and parties equipment.

 In 1999, Solovyov first appeared as a presenter on two TV talk shows: The Process on the ORT channel (with Alexander Gordon) (1999–2001) and Passion for Solovyov on the TNT channel (1999–2002).
 These were followed by his own projects Breakfast with Solovyov and Nightingale Night on TV6, the latter being the final show broadcast on the station before it was shut down in early 2002, as well as Look Who's Coming!, Duel on TVS and Orange Juice on NTV.

+However, his main occupation from 1998 to 2010 was Nightingale Warbles, a morning show on Silver Rain Radio.
+Until late 2000s, Solovyov expressed opposition to Putin's course, but he endorsed his successor Dmitry Medvedev in 2008 and supported the Russian authorities ever since.

 On New Year's Eve in 2013, the Ukrainian comedian Volodymyr Zelenskyy, future president of Ukraine, and the Russian comedian Maxim Galkin, who later spoke out against the invasion of Ukraine and fled Russia in 2022, performed together in a traditional New Year's program called Little Blue Light on the Russia-1 TV channel.
 Solovyov also appeared on the show as one of the presenters and danced in the audience during Zelenskyy's performance.

 Since September 2018 Solovyov has hosted the Moscow.
 Kremlin.
 Putin. show on the channel Russia-1, in which for one hour he talks about the deeds done by the president over the past week.
 The intonation of the program, the selection of guests – in the premiere, they turned out to be only individuals connected with state power: the president's press secretary Dmitry Peskov and the State Duma deputy from United Russia Andrei Makarov - the co-host (VGTRK) journalist Pavel Zarubin, has prompted a number of media outlets to consider the show to be an attempt to raise the rating of Putin.